Potential energy

 So if it takes that amount of energy to get it up then its gravitational potential energy is also

-(g is the gravitational acceleration = 10 N/kg on the Earth).
+(g is the strength oif the gravitational field = 10 N/kg on the Earth).

 When you lift up a 1 kg mass a distance of 1m you change 10 J of chemical energy in your